zhiming99/rpc-frmwrk/rpc/security/README.md

   * The installation is the same as we do on the client machines, that is, the first two steps.
   * Then, unlike the client machines, the service server needs a `key table` to authenticate to the `KDC`.
 The `key table` can be generated from the service server, with `kadmin` and `ktadd` subcommand.
 When `ktadd` is asking service principal for the `key table`, in our case, `rasp1/rpcf.org`.
+The file name is `krb5.keytab` and make sure **its ownership and access right** properly set, otherwise the `bridge` may fail to start.
 The The official document is at [here](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_appl_srv.html)

 ##### 4. Configure `rpc-frmwrk` with authentication.
   * In the [`driver.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/ipc/driver.json), the section for `RpcTcpBusPort`,